-There are large geographic variations in crime rates, which according to FBI data, reveals large differences from state to state and city to city.
+There are large geographic variations in crime rates, which according to FBI data, reveal large differences from state to state and city to city.

 For example, in 2016, there were more than 600 violent crimes per 100,000 residents in Alaska, Nevada, New Mexico and Tennessee.
-By contrast, Maine, New Hampshire and Vermont had rates below 200 violent crimes per 100,000 residents, while Chicago has drawn widespread attention for its murder totals in recent years, its murder rate in 2016 (28 murders and non-negligent manslaughters per 100,000 residents) was in fact less than half the rate in St. Louis (60 per 100,000) and far below the rate of Baltimore (51 per 100,000).
+By contrast, Maine, New Hampshire and Vermont had rates below 200 violent crimes per 100,000 residents.
+While Chicago has drawn widespread attention for its murder totals in recent years, with a murder rate in 2016 (28 murders and non-negligent manslaughters per 100,000 residents) it was in fact less than half the rate of St. Louis (60 per 100,000) and far below the rate of Baltimore (51 per 100,000).

-The City of Detroit is currently listed as the most dangerous city in America.
+The City of Detroit has the dubious distinction of the most dangerous city in America.
 There is a direct correlation to elevated crime rates and the rate of poverty.
-The FBI notes that various factors might influence a particular area’s crime rate, including its population density as well as economic conditions for that area.
+The FBI notes that various factors might influence a particular area’s crime rate, including its population density as well as economic conditions for that particular area.

 CONDITIONS IN DETROIT:

 * 2016 murders: 303